GamesCreed

 The Quarry is another project by Supermassive Games, whose main line of work is interactive story games, and over the years, they’ve produced stellar work such as Until Dawn.
 Therefore, you’d figure The Quarry would be either better or at least just as good.
 To set the record straight, this is not the latest installment in The Dark Pictures Anthology franchise.
 An entirely new game is scheduled to release sometime this year.

 I liked how there were introduction videos for things that would help you in the game.
 Clues, evidence, making better choices, plus more.
 These videos were not only helpful but were delivered in probably the best way possible.
 Cartoon-styled videos were both funny and beneficial, and you needed to take them seriously.
 The narrator was also a great touch.
-Here’s a tip, finding cards throughout the story is important as they increase your chances of making decisions that lead to every character’s survival.
+Here’s a tip: finding cards throughout the story is important as they increase your chances of making decisions that lead to every character’s survival.

 Depending on where the symbol signals you to go, directing either analog sticks tests your reaction timing.
 This also tells you that not paying attention can ultimately lead to your character’s demise.
 There are times when not reacting to things is better.
-Just because you can press the x button to perform a behaviour doesn’t mean you always have to act on it.
+Just because you can press the X button to perform a behaviour doesn’t mean you always have to act on it.

-Not only can you make decisions, but you can also shoot too.
+Not only can you make decisions, but you can also shoot.
 That’s right, a good feature that has been implemented.
 You can shoot items and other figures with your weapon.
 Shooting is also important in The Quarry because it can protect you from death.
 Therefore, learning to shoot and doing it efficiently is crucial.

 The Quarry, PlayStation 5, Review, GamesCreed